 Expect to be in court for a substantial portion of the day.

 Arraignment: Reading of your Constitutional rights, advisement of the charges, entering a plea.

 Pretrial Hearing: A conference between parties (prosecutor and defendant/counsel) regarding the settlement of the case.

 Preliminary Hearing: A felony hearing by a judicial officer to determine if there is sufficient evidence to bind a defendant over for trial.

 Jury/Court trial: The examination of evidence and the decisions of the issues of law by a judge or jury to determine guilt or innocence.

-Failure to pay your fines as directed may result in the court referring your case to a collections agency and an additional $300.00 fee being added pursuant to Penal Code Section 1214.1
+Failure to pay your fines as directed may result in the court referring your case to a collections agency and an additional amount up to $100.00 fee being added pursuant to Penal Code Section 1214.1

 For records of criminal cases prosecuted in Santa Cruz County, fill out Research and Copy Request Form and send to the Santa Cruz Court address on the top of the form.
 Enclose a check made out to Superior Court to cover the copy fees along with a self-addressed stamped envelope.
 On the memo line of your check write how much the check should not exceed – for example “not to exceed $50.00”.
 The court will write in the amount used and send a receipt along with the copies requested.

 For a copy of your California Department of Justice Record, which includes all criminal cases in California, go to https://oag.ca.gov/fingerprints/security for more information.